A critical look at why Salen Kotch is the dullest antagonist in the Call of Duty series by comparing him with other villains and their motivation.

 The Call of Duty series has introduced several of the most nefarious and iconic villains in gaming.
 The latest entry in the franchise, Infinite Warfare introduces gamers to Admiral Salen Kotch (played by Kit Harington) of the Settlement Defense Front.

 With a memorable introduction and being played by an acclaimed performer, one would assume Admiral Kotch would be a villain as memorable as Vladimir Makarov or Johnathan Irons.
 However that is not the case here as he ends being nothing less then a one dimensional character with a simple worldview.

-As pointed out in our review, Kit Harington performance was stellar but he was underused while the character was uninteresting.
+As pointed out in my review, Kit Harington performance was stellar but he was underused while the character was uninteresting.
 Compared to other antagonist in the series, Kotch is the most dullest in the entire franchise.
 When one analysis several notable villains from previous games then comperes their character traits with that of Kotch, it becomes apparent how dull and one dimensional he is.

 Lets start by examining the most notorious villain in the entire Call of Duty series, Vladimir Makarov.
 Prior to the events of Modern Warfare; he was a captain in the Russian Army who was forced to resign after the European Union opened an inquiry into his actions during the Second Chechen War.
 Makarov resented the Russian Government for forcing him to leave the army and held an passionate hate for the West, which got the attention of Imran Zakhaev and the Ultranationalist Party.

 Makarov’s hate of the West continued to grow after the British Government attempted to assassinate Zakhaev in 1996.
 During the Second Russian Civil War and the Middle East Crisis, it was Makarov who was responsible for detonating the nuke that killed 30,000 US Marines.
 Yet his actions had dire consequences as a joint Marine and S.A.S. task force help the Russian Government to take out Zakhaev.